Organize Content in Blog Design

 The Navigation Bar feature allows you to add content below the banner area of your blog.

 Check the box next to the Navigation Bar label to enable the feature.
 To edit the content in the navigation bar, click the pencil icon and choose the Simple or Advanced configuration option.
 The Simple Configuration can be used to link to other websites, pages you want to highlight on your blog, your About page, etc. Or you can use the Advanced Configuration to include code for ads, widgets, or other content.
-More information is available in the configuring the Navigation Bar article.

 The navigation bar will be styled to match your design Theme.
 Unlimited and above users can use Custom CSS to style the navigation bar as described here.